woestreich/ocean_biodiversity/README.md

 # ocean_biodiversity
-To produce analyses and figure for Oestreich et al. "Collective science to inform global ocean protections" (in review).
+To produce analyses and figure for Oestreich et al. (2025) "Collective science to inform global ocean protections" in Ecology Letters.

 Reproducing these analyses requires downloading an instance of the Ocean Biodiversity Information System (OBIS) database, as a .parquet file, which exceeds the maximum file size for a GitHub repository.